Maintaining your Hearing Aid

 Hearing aids are built to provide many years of useful service.
 However, regular exposure to a harsh environment means they will occasionally encounter problems.
 No matter how fastidious you are when it comes to hygiene, the ear canals inevitably attract dirt, moisture and earwax buildup – all of which can wreak havoc with the electronic components in your hearing aids.

 Regular maintenance can help keep them in great working condition, but once in a while, they may need servicing or repair.
 Evergreen Speech and Hearing Clinic can help.
+Financing options may be available for your hearing aid repair service if they are not covered by your provider or warranty.
 If you have tried the troubleshooting tips below and still can’t get your hearing aids to work properly, please contact us to schedule an evaluation.

 Troubleshooting Your Hearing Aids